joecooper98/liics/README.md

 ### MOLCAS

 `input` should contain
-- an input file, normally called `molcas.input`
+- An input file, normally called `molcas.input`
   - The `RASSCF` section should have the `lumorb` keyword to load the old orbitals.
   - If Kaufmann functions are not required, then one should define the geometry/basis in `GATEWAY`, defining the geometry from the file `geom`.
   - for Kaufmann functions, you should use the `MOLCAS_liic_Kaufmann.sh` script, and define the basis set as seen in the example.
 This will perform an cation calculation using a file called `ion.input`, and centre the Kaufmann functions on a dummy atom `X` the centre of charge.
-- an input wavefunction with the name `start.RasOrb`
+- *Optional* An input wavefunction with the name `start.RasOrb`
-  - This should be a good initial wavefunction for the start geometry
+  - This should be a good initial wavefunction for the start geometry - this is crucial for CASSCF.
-- *Optional* a CASPT2 input fule, normally called `pt2.input`
+- *Optional* A CASPT2 input fule, normally called `pt2.input`
   - This should contain all of the details for the `&CASPT2` module in `MOLCAS` - it will be concatenated onto the original input file.

 #### CASPT2